DeanZOosto/DataPopulationOnWatch/README.md

 ## Prerequisites

 - Python 3.9 or higher
-- Chrome browser installed on macOS
 - Access to OnWatch system
-- Access to Rancher UI
+- Access to Rancher UI (for Step 10 - when implemented)

 ## Installation